Continue with Facebook

-ATTR-PN, or transthyretin amyloid polyneuropathy, is a rare form of hereditary ATTR (hATTR) amyloidosis, also known as familial amyloidosis.
-This condition happens when mutations (changes) in the transthyretin (TTR) gene cause abnormal protein to build up in the body.
-People living with ATTR-PN may experience nerve-related (neurologic), digestive (gastrointestinal), and heart-related (cardiovascular) symptoms — often severe enough to impact daily life.
+ATTR-PN is a type of hereditary ATTR (hATTR) amyloidosis, also known as familial amyloidosis.
+This condition occurs when mutations (changes) in the transthyretin (TTR) gene cause abnormal proteins to misfold and build up in the body.
+People living with ATTR-PN may experience neurologic (nerve-related), gastrointestinal (digestive), and cardiovascular (heart-related) symptoms that can significantly affect daily life.

-Although rare, health experts estimate that around 10,000 to 40,000 people worldwide are living with ATTR-PN.
-Symptoms usually begin either around age 30 or after age 50, depending on the specific genetic variant.
+Although ATTR-PN is rare, health experts estimate that it affects 10,000 to 40,000 people worldwide.
+Symptoms usually begin around age 30 or after 50, depending on the specific genetic variant.

-ATTR-PN falls under the umbrella of a disease called amyloidosis.
-In amyloidosis, proteins in the body fold incorrectly, forming sticky clumps called amyloid fibrils.
-These fibrils build up in tissues and organs, interfering with how they function.
+ATTR-PN falls under the umbrella of a condition called amyloidosis.
+In amyloidosis, certain proteins in the body fold incorrectly and form sticky clumps called amyloid fibrils.
+These fibrils build up in tissues and organs, interfering with how those parts of the body work.

 Living with a rare disease like ATTR-PN can be overwhelming.
 You might not have heard of it before, and you may not know what to expect.
-Here are six important facts to help you better understand ATTR-PN — including what causes it, how it’s diagnosed, what symptoms to look for, and the treatment options available.
+Here are six important facts to help you better understand ATTR-PN — including its causes, symptoms, diagnosis, and available treatment options.

 ATTR-PN tends to affect sensory, motor, and autonomic nervous systems — including functions you don’t consciously control, like digestion, blood pressure, and body temperature.
 Because of this, people who have the disease often experience a range of symptoms, such as: